outdreamer/build-a-cure-1/docs/idea_implementation_examples.md

         - the set of reasons why its moving in that direction (system unraveling through interaction with more complex systems its not prepared for, etc)

-## Crypto

-  1. use predictive tools to predict transactions & calculate them in advance to speed up tx
-    - this would assess people's known resources to build an index of global demand/supply, then calculating through these resource distributions, economic incentives for trades, social networks, platform dominance, & product availability & findability (search results rankings) - which tx were likely to happen where for which products, then calculate those tx in advance

 ## Concept Operations

   I. Match problem & solution using definition & standardization, applying increasing limits until problem & solution match